rjohnsen/threathunting-book/content/part-1/introduction/the-threathunter-persona.md

 ### Education

 Having the fundational drive, having _that_ interest in place, it is time to talk about education.
 An educated threat hunter is invaluable.
+But, what exactly does it mean to have an education?
 In this section I will focus on three areas:

 * Academia
 * Military